Multisport Training At The Top! AI and You? It's Not As Simple As You Think

 .PNG/v1/fill/w_320,h_320/file.jpg)

-- 8 min read
+- 10 min read

 Triathlon training has evolved significantly with the rise of technology-driven coaching platforms.
 Among the most popular are the newly arrived AI driven Transition App and the older TriDot system used by athletes and coaches alike.
-We've trialled it too as an athlete and and a coaching tool but we won't include our findings here.
+We've trialled it too as an athlete and a coaching tool but we won't include our findings here.
 How does racestronger® stack up against these two?

 Their response broke down the core methodology behind each system, what the AI based solutions looked like versus ours, the benefits and drawbacks, and which type of athlete gains the most from each approach.
 Their recommendations are included.
 Which athlete are you?